Relintai/pandemonium_engine_docs/usage/scripting/gdscript/static_typing.md

 Note:

-    Typed GDScript is available since Godot 3.1.
+    Typed GDScript is available since Pandemonium 3.1.

 A brief look at static typing
 -----------------------------

-With typed GDScript, Godot can detect even more errors as you write code!
+With typed GDScript, Pandemonium can detect even more errors as you write code!
 It gives you and your teammates more information as you're working, as the arguments' types show up when you call a method.